opsdroid/opsdroid/docs/connectors/mattermost.md

     port: 8065 # default: 8065
     connect-timeout: 30 # default: 30

-    # Mattermost should always respond in a thread:
+    # OpsDroid should always respond in a thread:
     use-threads: True # default: False

+    # OpsDroid should parse messages that have received this emoji
+    emoji-trigger: "opsdroid-emoji" # default: None
 ```

 ## Usage